rswift/laughing-garbanzo/README.md

 ### Refinement
 You'll absolutely want to [delve into the finer detail](https://docs.aws.amazon.com/rolesanywhere/latest/userguide/trust-model.html#trust-policy "AWS IAM Roles Anywhere Trust Model docs"), such as using the `aws:PrincipalTag/x509Subject/[CN|OU|O]` condition!
 Tweak [create.sh](./create.sh) to bring in an edited (for your `CN`/`OU`, or whatever you wish to explore) version of [rolesanywhere-role-trust-with-condition.json](./rolesanywhere-role-trust-with-condition.json).

-To determine the unique details of the principal, using a CloudTrail event for the `rolesanywhere:CreateSession` API call as an example, if that the JSON for that API call is in a file called `createsession.json`, the Accedd Key Id and Username can be extracted with `jq`:
+To determine the unique details of the principal, using a CloudTrail event for the `rolesanywhere:CreateSession` API call as an example, if that the JSON for that API call is in a file called `createsession.json`, the Access Key Id and Username can be extracted with `jq`:

 ```sh
 $ export IAM_ROLES_ANYWHERE_SUBJECT_USERNAME=$(cat createsession.json | jq -r '.responseElements.credentialSet[].assumedRoleUser.arn' | cut -d\/ -f3)